Resource 1

 List your top 10 implementation activities.
 Place each one: AI Driven, AI Assistance, or Human Only?

-• Where humans are doing AI Driven work — first automation opportunity
+• Where humans are doing AI Driven work: that’s your first automation opportunity

-• Where Human Only work has already been automated — first quality risk
+• Where Human Only work has already been automated: that’s your first quality risk

-• Where AI Assistance could extend your team but hasn't — next build priority
+• Where AI Assistance could extend your team but hasn’t: that’s your next build priority

 Efficiency followed.
 We didn’t chase it.
 We earned it.

-These frameworks came out of rebuilding Zappi's implementation function from the ground up — starting with customer outcomes, not internal efficiency.
+This came from 18 months of rebuilding Zappi’s implementation function from scratch — starting with customer outcomes, not internal efficiency.
 If you want to go deeper or talk through how this applies to your team, find me on LinkedIn.